Rabios/Rabios/README.md

 ## Whoa,There is a lot of games,Do you use PC for a long time?

-Yeah,From 16 hours to 2 days
+Yeah,From 16 hours to 2 days!

 Then i fall asleep LOL :)

 ## Are you still a student?

-Yes,In high school
+Yes,In high school!

 That's why i stop using my devices for a certain period of time (Cause of tests,Exams,And anything else related to these)